Puncak Jaya (Carstensz Pyramid)

 Carstenz Pyramid (Puncak Jaya) is one of the “7 Summits” – the highest points on each continent – it being assigned to Australasia rather than Asia.
 It is the highest mountain between the Himalayas and the Andes.

 First conquered in 1962 by an expedition led by Henrich Harrer (who famously spent 7 years in Tibet and climbed the North Face of Elger).
 He was joined by a geologist Jean Jaques Dozy who spotted an oddly dark and green-tinged peak that turned out to be the richest gold and copper deposit ever found.

-Climbing Puncak Jaya Indonesia - Natural Form and History
+Climbing Puncak Jaya (Carstensz Pyramid) Indonesia - Height and Distance

-Despite having the lowest elevation among the “Seven Summits,” the Puncak Jaya climb has one of the highest technical rating.
+Despite having the lowest elevation among the “Seven Summits,” the Puncak Jaya climb has one of the highest technical ratings.
 This is a climb for seasoned mountaineers and peak-bagging enthusiasts.
-Getting to the base camp by helicopter can save you around 4-5 days of trekking through dense forests and incessant rains.
-Even after that the standard route to climb is up the north face and along the summit ridge, which is an all rock surface.

 The climbing terrain is composed of 4 distinct sections, the first of which only needs to be negotiated if you are hiking up from the base of the mountain instead of taking a helicopter directly to the base camp.